Board succession planning guide: Understanding the corporate secretary’s role

 You can also check a few more templates for your board director succession planning process:

-What goes into grooming a future corporate secretaries?
+What goes into grooming future corporate secretaries?

 A succession plan for a future corporate secretary is as demanding and comprehensive as the job itself.

-Furthermore, for the transition into the new role to be a smooth as possible, these unique individuals must be privy to a wealth of valuable job-related information.
+Furthermore, for the transition into the new role to be as smooth as possible, these unique individuals must be privy to a wealth of valuable job-related information.
 To clarify, if governance, regulatory, and compliance records are lost, it’ll send the board as well as the organization to a screeching halt.

-Corporate experts believe that it’s wise to hire an assistant corporate secretary who can learn the ins-and-outs of the role daily.
+Corporate experts believe that it’s wise to hire an assistant corporate secretary who can learn the ins and outs of the role daily.

 On top of that, have the successor sit in on board meetings that concern auditing and governance.